Hawking-type singularity theorems for worldvolume energy inequalities: The strong energy inequality

 We want to bound the following quantity where $x$ is a spacetime variable, $F(x)$ is a smearing function with compact support and the integral is over a spacetime volume \be \int dvol_g F^2(x) \rho_U \,. \ee In \cite{Brown:2018hym} the authors derived two bounds for this quantity from Eqs.~\eqref{eqn:rhobox} and \eqref{eqn:rhomass}.
-Unlike the worldline case, for worldvolume averaging we can use successive integration-by-parts to derive two bounds, one of those that has no explicit mass-dependence and remains free from any field derivatives.
+Unlike the worldline case, for worldvolume averaging we can use successive integration-by-parts to derive a bound that has no explicit mass-dependence and remains free from any field derivatives.